AsusROG15/WithMyStar/docs/installation.md

 1. Long-press on your home screen → Widgets
 2. Find KWGT and add a 2×2 widget
 3. Tap the widget to enter edit mode
-4. Import the provided `planet_widget.kwgt` file (when available)
+4. Import the provided `planet_widget.kwgt` file from the `kwgt/` directory in the downloaded files.
 5. OR follow the manual setup guide below

 ### Step 4: Configure Tasker
 1. Open Tasker and grant accessibility permissions
-2. Import the provided profiles and tasks (when available)
+2. Import the provided profiles and tasks from the `tasker/` directory in the downloaded files.
 3. Enable the "WithMyStar State Manager" profile
 4. Test by manually setting variables

 ## Manual Widget Setup

-If automated files aren't available yet, create the widget manually:
+If automated files aren't available yet, create the widget manually: (Note: Exact menu names or steps might vary slightly with KWGT updates.)

 ### Basic Planet Widget in KWGT
 1. Add a **Circle Shape** (planet base):